Tiaansu/samp-cron/README.md

 # SampCRON

 A cron plugin for samp/open.mp in Rust.
+Made using [this library](https://github.com/rs-god/rcron)

 ## Installation
 - Download suitable binary files from releases for your operating system.